kwang23/group-actions-RS/Schema.md

-num_families      | integer[]| 1st entry is number of distinct families for this genus total, nth entry is for quotient genus n-2 num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2
+num_families      | integer[]| 1st entry is number of distinct families for this genus total, nth entry is for quotient genus n-2 num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2 num_unique_groups | integer  | number of distinct groups of this genus